 In 2005 we won the West Yorkshire Environmental Business Award.
 We always strive to be of service to our community, reducing our impact on the environment.
 We are there to connect with and aid in community development.

-We collect donated household items in Keighley/Skipton and surrounding areas to pass on to people who are low incomes.
-We are particularly interested in cookers, washing machines and fridges as we’ve been granted funding to start a white goods re-use workshop.
+We collect donated household items in Keighley /Skipton and surrounding areas to pass on to people who are low incomes.
+We are particularly interested in cookers, washing machines and fridges as we supply white goods to re-use for people needing a little help.

 We are situated in Springfield mill, Oakworth Road in Keighley, it is a historical iconic landmark and the building is as much a part of our business as we are of it.
 We have managed to repair our unique clock on the tower.
 It is unusual as it has only three faces and a funny story to go along with it which can be read about it in the Keighley News.
 Read the full Story here